hcs64/neon64v2/README.md

 - `N64_BOOTCODE.BIN`: Required (with a 6102 CIC) to pass the IPL checksum, loads the first 1MB into RDRAM at boot.
 - `font.bin`: 8x8 1bpp font
 - `rdpfont.bin`: 8x8 1bpp font, interleaved for use as 4bpp on the RDP with palettes that select each bitplane
+- `pkg/roms/efp6.nes`, `nestify7.nes`: Two NES programs, [Escape from Pong](https://hcs64.com/efp.html) and [Nestify](https://github.com/hcs64/Nestify).
+These are run if no ROM is found, as an easter egg.